SeRgI1982/timelyWorkshop/README.md

-# timelyWorkshop
+# timely
-This is the WPF workshop
+This is the WPF workshop.

+The main goal is to show the most popular features of WPF.
+The second goal is to show how to redesign monolithical app to the much more flexible solution.

+Below, you will find agenda. <br />
+Each point is described on a [Wiki](https://github.com/SeRgI1982/timelyWorkshop/wiki) Page and have his own branch.

 1. TimeLy - basis
     - List of entries,